NLRA Employee Rights Posting

 ANSWER: Although the NLRB does not audit workplaces or initiate enforcement actions on its own, employees, unions, or other persons could accuse the employer of unfair labor charges and bring this to the NLRB’s attention.
 In most cases, the employer will be made aware of the rule and given time to comply when requested by a NLRB agent.
 In such cases, the unfair labor practice case will typically be closed without further action.
 The Board also may extend the 6-month statute of limitations for filing a charge involving other unfair labor practice allegations against the employer.
 If an employer knowingly and willfully fails to post the notice, that failure may be considered evidence of unlawful motive in an unfair labor practice case involving other alleged violations of the NLRA.

-Can an employer be fined for failing to post the Notice?
+QUESTION: Can an employer be fined for failing to post the Notice?

 ANSWER: No, the NLRB does not have the authority to levy fines.